Skip to main content

 ) -> List[MaterializedFeature]:

-The method returns a list of materialized features, which contain metadata such as cron schedule when feature values are updated and information about the Unity Catalog tables where the features are materialized.
+The method returns a list of materialized features, which contain metadata about when feature values are updated and the Unity Catalog tables where features are materialized.

 If both an OnlineStoreConfig and an OfflineStoreConfig are provided, then two materialized features are returned per feature provided, one for each type of store.